 - Students are responsible for ascertaining whether or not credit for an extension course will apply to a particular program and whether or not it will transfer to another institution.

 - Extension courses completed through Texas State are applicable toward residency requirements.

-- Texas State University must be approved to accept student enrollments from a student's state of residency, for a student who is residing outside of the state of Texas and who is not planning to relocate to Texas before beginning an online extension course.
+- For a student who is residing outside of the state of Texas and who is not planning to relocate to Texas before beginning an online extension course, Texas State University must be approved to accept student enrollments from the student's state of residency.
 Students may visit the State Authorization page to determine whether Texas State may accept student enrollments from particular states.